Daplixo/ngg/README.md

 2. Open index.html in your browser
 3. Start playing!

-Or simply visit the live version at [game URL]
+Or simply visit the live version at Daplixo.github.io/Number-Guessing-Game/

 ## Development